francopasut/academic/content/en/post/vim_emacs_pairs/index.md

 ---
-title: "Jumping between matching pairs of characters in Vim and Emacs"
+title: "Jumping between matching pairs of characters and tags in Vim and Emacs"
-date: 2022-07-12
+date: 2022-07-11
 slug: jump_vim_emacs
 categories:
   - Editors